sagiegurari/multiple-redis/project/config/README-template.md

 <a name="scenario"></a>
 ### Simple Scenario
 Let us take the express redis session store as an example.<br>
 Since this library provides the same redis interface as the common redis client, you can provide this library to the redis session store.<br>
 When a new session is created, it will be created in all redis servers (in this example, lets assume we have 2).<br>
 In case the first redis server suddenly fails, the session store is still able to fetch and update the session data from the second redis server.<br>
 When the first redis server comes back up, the session is still available to the session store from the second redis server and any session modification (due to some HTTP request) will cause both redis servers to now hold the latest express session data.<br>
-It is by no means, not a perfect solution, but it does has its advantages.<br>
+It is by no means, a perfect solution, but it does has its advantages.<br>
 First and foremost, its simple deployment requirements.

 <a name="usage"></a>